DripDrop-Minecraft/MiraiBot_DripDrop/README.md

 is, just sends "IP" (or any other command provided by you) to her or in a QQ group, she will reply the IP address such as "minecraft.com:1234".

-Of course, if developers need more features, it is better to research the [original project](https://github.com/mamoe/mirai) instead of just forking and modifying this project.
+Of course, if developers need more features, it is better to study the [original project](https://github.com/mamoe/mirai) instead of just forking and modifying this project.